 The decision on the required SOC was taken with view to the resulting cell reaction in case of a thermal runaway, i.e. when the cell reaches an un-controlled state in where the heat produced internally exceeds the heat it can dissipate via its surface or by emission of venting gases.
 While a single cell runaway in most cases will be of limited effect onto the entire REESS and vehicle thereafter, a severe situation would be expected if a single cell thermal runaway would propagate onto further cells and finally the entire REESS.

-Laboratory research on cell and pack level indicates a tendency of Li-Ion cells towards lower levels of required external energy for highly charged cells in contrast to cells with low charge level in order to provoke severe cell reactions (1).
+Laboratory research on cell and pack level indicates a tendency of Li-ion cells towards lower levels of required external energy for highly charged cells in contrast to cells with low charge level in order to provoke severe cell reactions (1).
 Generally, throughout all chemistries, a tendency towards lower onset temperatures and higher peaks of the caloric power losses are observed with increasing SOC.
 Relationships between these cell characteristics and SOC are either steady or peaks are observed in the high (above 50%) SOC range, with no significant decrease above the critical SOC towards full charge (2,3).
 Other sources confirm that Li-Ion cells show their most significant changes in thermal runaway reactions between 0% SOC and appr.
 50% SOC, while changes towards higher SOCs are less significant (4).
 Relationships are however highly complex and cannot be generalized.
 E.g. the self-heating rate of non-aqueous electrolytes has been found insensitive to SOC (5).
 Further the total amount of heat released is reported to be more or less independent from SOC, indicating that the chemical energy stored in the battery materials, particularly in the non-aqueous electrolytes, is dominating over their physical electrical energy (6).

 Whether the rate of the energy release or the total energy released is the more critical effect related to a propagating thermal runaway and finally for the vehicle-level risk has not yet been analyzed as most scientific sources focus on cell-level tests, primarily based on Type 18650 standard cells.